What can I do with a degree in Human Resource Management?

 - Learning and development manager

-- Managing the recruitment and selection of new talent into the organisation
+- Managing the recruitment of new staff and retaining talent

-- Resolving personal and work related problems of employees and employers
+- Resolving conflicts and work-related problems of employees and employers

 - Ensuring safe and healthy workplaces

-- Aligning people management practices with business strategy
+- Creating systems to link people management practices with their business strategy

 - New Zealand Institute of Management